SvetlanaM/pycon-csv-to-firebase/README.md

 5. Enter the name of your CSV file (example: "pyconcz_schedule").

 ### Basic config
 This config is used for settings in mobile application.
+Add code to the [config file](https://github.com/SvetlanaM/csvToFirebase-PyConMobileApp/blob/master/config.json).
 <pre><code>{
   "config":{
      "pycon_name":"PyCon CZ",